SURGICAL CRITICAL CARE FELLOWSHIP | Surgery

 TEACH - We aim to teach the next generation of Surgical Critical Care Intensivists in a variety of arenas including normal physiology, pathophysiology of critical illness, critical care management, surgical techniques, ethical and end of life care, professionalism, leadership, ICU administration, and more culminating in graduating fellows who are prepared to be excellent clinicians and leaders in the academic, hospital, and local communities they will serve.

-HEAL - We intend to provide the very best care for our diverse and complex patient population based on a solid foundation of evidence-based practice.
+HEAL - We intend to provide the very best care for our wide-ranging and complex patient population based on a solid foundation of evidence-based practice.

 DISCOVER - We will promote a spirit of scientific inquiry and foster a sense of always striving to find new ways to better care for those in need.